 Prof. Miles Richardson founded the Nature Connectedness Research Group at the University of Derby in 2013.
-The group has pioneered the first interventions to bring about sustained increases in nature connectedness, bringing about improved wellbeing and pro-nature behaviours.
+The group has pioneered the first interventions to increase nature connectedness, improving well-being and pro-nature behaviours.
 In 2018 its work was named by Universities UK as one of the UK’s 100 best research breakthroughs for impact.

-Since the launch of the group, Miles has worked with several nature conservation organisations, including the National Trust and RSPB.
+Since the group's launch, Miles has worked with several nature conservation organisations, including the National Trust and RSPB.
 Miles also works closely with Natural England.
-For example, on the development of the Nature Connection Index (NCI) which informs the new People and Nature Survey.
+For example, the development of the Nature Connection Index (NCI), which informs the new People and Nature Survey.
 As does the Pro-nature Conservation Behaviour Scale recently developed at Derby.
 Miles launched the Nature Connections conference series in 2015 and the Tune into Nature Music Prize in 2020.